lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 Mantle (peridotites and Grt-bearing pyroxenites) and adjacent high-pressure rock units (Opx-free granulites, cummulates & eclogites) of the Cabo Ortegal massif (NW of Iberian Peninsula).

-👉 Simplified geological map and some pictures
+👉 Here it goes a simplified geological map and some pictures

 ![](https://raw.githubusercontent.com/lherzolite2024/lherzolite2024.github.io/main/imgs/Ouzal_LR.jpg)

-## Post-conference fieldtrip
+## Post-conference fieldtrip(s)

 yet to be decided